 Read on to learn how to reap the many health benefits of eating like the Japanese.

-1. Eat fish – and plenty of it.
+And plenty of it!
 Fish is a staple of the Japanese diet.
 They particularly favour oily fish, such as salmon, tuna and mackerel.
 These provide omega-3 fatty acids which offer a range of health benefits.
 They also tend to eat a lot less red meat than their Western counterparts.
 Too much red meat is associated with an increased risk of certain cancers so it's best to cut down on your consumption.

 2. Cook with fresh, seasonal produce.

 Japanese people don't eat microwave meals and order takeaway pizza.
 They cook their food from scratch, with wholesome, healthy ingredients.
 Five or more different types of vegetables may be served in a single meal.
 They also enjoy tofu and other soy products which are a good source of non-animal protein, and plenty of rice, a complex carbohydrate (go for brown rather than white).
 Dessert is usually an assortment of seasonal fruits.

 I wrote a post two years ago about the many health benefits of green tea (click here if you want to read it).
 The Japanese drink it all the time – with breakfast, lunch and dinner, during the day and whenever guests arrive.
 You should also aim to make it a staple of your diet.
 Start drinking one or two cups a day and work up to about four.

 Japanese cuisine is typically low-fat and their methods of preparing food also use little to no fat or oil.
 Most things are boiled or steamed – two of the healthiest ways of cooking.